-This section alongside the Risk Mangement Report on page 13 summarises the principal risks that the Society is exposed to and the way the Society manages them.
+This section alongside the Risk Report on page 12 summarises the principal risks that the Society is exposed to and the way the Society manages them.

-3.1 Risks Customers transfer to us (Insurance risks)
+3.1 Risks Customers transfer to the Group (Insurance risks)

 Insurance risks arise from the inherent uncertainties as to the occurrence, amount, and timing of insurance claims.
-Long term insurance risk arises from mortality, morbidity, persistency, and expenses variances.
+Long term insurance risk arises from mortality, morbidity, persistency, and expense variances.
 General insurance risk arises from risks in general insurance contracts which lead to significant claims in terms of quantity or value.
 Systems are in place to measure, monitor and control exposure to all these risks across our general insurance and long term insurance contracts.
 These are documented in policies for underwriting, pricing, claims and reinsurance.
 Additionally, to mitigate risk in the long term business fund the Society places reinsurance.

-The four main risks that customers transfer to us and the associated sub risks are as follows:
+The four main insurance risks and the associated sub-risks are as follows: